 As a result, the returns our older members receive might differ to those that someone younger might receive, as they’d be exposed to different levels of investment risk, depending on which decade they were born, and how many years they have left until their anticipated retirement.

 Members born in these decades could have up to 40 years left until retirement, meaning they have more time to withstand the ups and downs of the market, and as such benefit from potentially higher returns.
-As a result, the amount of growth assets their super is invested in with the Lifestage investment option is currently sitting around 90%, with around 10% in defensive assets.
+As a result, the amount of growth assets their super is invested in with the Lifestage investment option is currently sitting around 86%, with the remaining invested in defensive assets.